ValeBotti/Android_Kotlin/README.md

 This project presented me with a few challenges, such as:

 - Retrofit integration for API communication
-- Connecting emulator and physical device to the backend
+- Connecting an emulator or a physical device
 - Lifecycle management in a modern Compose environment
 - MVVM architecture using ViewModel and state‑driven UI
 - Location handling and permissions